The New Oil

 The New Oil logo

-In this section, I want to give a brief overview of some of the most common ways surveillance works.
+In this section, I want to give a brief overview of some of the most common ways mass surveillance works.
 This is not an exhaustive list, but it should give you a general idea to recognize potential surveillance mechanisms.
 The most common form of surveillance is Surveillance Capitalism, meaning companies like Amazon or Google who collect information about you in order to serve more relevant ads or products.

 It’s also worth knowing that there are organizations known as data brokers who collect your information strictly for profiling purposes.
 Amazon and Apple may not be sharing data with each other, but they are likely sharing it with companies like Acxiom and LexisNexis who in turn sell your profile back to other companies who use it mainly for advertising.